 Coinciding with the American ‘Torture Porn‘ movement in the early to mid-2000’s, the ‘New French Extremity’ subgenre, a term coined by scholar Alexandra West, re-acquainted horror fans with levels of gore and violence missing from theater screens since the early 1980’s.
 The New French Extremism was an eclectic collection of disparate films that were part exploitation film, part body horror.
 This wave of French horror produced several violent and transgressive films including Inside, Martyrs, Irreversible, Frontier(s), and Sheitan.

-While High Tension was not the first of the New French Extremity, like Saw, it helped to popularize the film movement among North American horror fans.
+High Tension was not the first film in the New French Extremity movement.
+Yet like Saw, it helped to popularize the sub-genre among North American horror fans.
 To some extent, Alexandre Aja’s shocking mix of sex and violence also helped coalesce the many divergent elements characterizing French extremism.
 High Tension enjoyed a moderate level of success in American and Canadian theaters, before developing a following on DVD and Blu-ray.
 Yesterday marked the 15th anniversary of High Tension’s release and, in this edition of The Vault, I take a closer look at what has made Aja’s brutal film an enduring work of horror.

 A Raw and Lean, if Not Unoriginal, Story

 High Tension is a case in point that sometimes the best ideas are the simplest ideas.
-Based on a screenplay by Aja and Gregory Levasseur, which bares a strong resemblance to Dean Koontz’s novel Intensity, High Tension is pretty bare bones in terms of plot.
+It’s based on a screenplay by Aja and Gregory Levasseur.
+However, the story bares a strong resemblance to Dean Koontz’s novel Intensity.
+Additionally, High Tension is pretty bare bones in terms of plot.
 College student Marie brings her roommate and friend, Alex, to her family’s isolated farmhouse to study.
 Later that night, a stranger (referred to as ‘The Killer’ in the credits) invades the home, murdering Marie’s family and abducting her.
 Sole survivor Alex hides in The Killer’s truck and spends the rest of the film trying to save her friend.

 Aja wastes little time with the film’s basic set-up.
 You’re barely 15 minutes into High Tension before ‘The Killer’ arrives and the onscreen carnage ensues.